 - If you continue to experience disconnections over ethernet, refer to the Broadband Disconnections section of this article.

-In this case the primary cause of your disconnections appears to be connection or equipment related.
+In this case, the primary cause of your disconnections appears to be a connection or equipment related.
 To troubleshoot and successfully resolve these sorts of disconnections, we recommend completing an isolation test.
 Instructions on completing this test have been provided below.

-- If you continue to experience disconnections at each jackpoint, we recommend testing another modem or testing your modem at another connection.
-This will rule out your modem as being behind the cause of your disconnections.
+- If you continue to experience disconnections, we recommend testing another modem, cables and devices (if possible).
+This will rule out your modem/cable/device as being behind the cause of your disconnections.

 If you notice that you only experience disconnections over Wi-Fi and not over an ethernet connection, you are most likely experiencing wireless interference.
 The tips below will help improve your wireless reception as well as steps on how to improve your modem Wi-Fi capabilities.